labgrid-project/labgrid/doc/development.rst

 Writing a Strategy
 ------------------

-Labgrid only offers two basic strategies, for complex use cases a customized strategy is required.
+labgrid only offers two basic strategies, for complex use cases a customized strategy is required.
 Start by creating a strategy skeleton: